immutable2022/setupRaspberryPi/README.md

 Applications -> System Tools -> DietPi-Config -> AutoStart Options -> Custom script (background, no autologin)

 There you will be able to edit the custom.sh file

+Reboot your Raspberry Pi and check if Anonsurf is working by running "anonsurf myip".
+You should get an IP address which is different than your LAN IP address.
+You can also play with the command "anonsurf change" which will shift to another TOR exit node so you'll get a new IP Adddress.

 ## Add a couple of extensions to Firefox